ImperialPlugins/unturned-docker/README.md

 Also, on each container restart the server will automatically update.

-You will not be able to input anything to the console (because Unity does not use stdin/stdout).
-Console output is worked around by using `tail` on the log file.
+You will not be able to input anything to the console (because Unity handles stdin/stdout in a weird way).

 ## Non-Docker Usage
 This script will also install Steamcmd.